Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 Discover: 1.56% – 3.5%

 A subscription-based pricing model can be beneficial because you’re charged a flat monthly fee in exchange for access to the direct cost of interchange.
-Instead of marking up your per-transaction fees, the provider simply charges a predictable subscription rate, allowing you to keep more of your profits.
+Instead of marking up your per-transaction fees, you get the direct wholesale cost of interchange (what the banks charge) plus a small, transparent per-transaction fee, with $0 percentage markup, allowing you to keep more of your profits.